racket/racket/racket/src/cs/README.txt

    wrapper executables that combine Chez Scheme with the Racket functionality implemented in this immediate directory.

-In addition, "bootstrap" implements a simulation of Chez Scheme in Racket that can be used to bootstrap Chez Scheme from source (i.e., using an existing Racket build, but without an existing Chez Scheme build).

 ========================================================================
  Requirements
 ========================================================================

-Building Racket CS requires both an existing Racket build and Chez Scheme build.
+Building Racket CS from original sources requires an existing Racket

-The existing Racket must be "new enough" to build the current Racket CS version.
-In the worst case, it must be exactly the same version (using the traditional Racket implementation) as the one you're trying to build.
+build:

+ * Chez Scheme is typically used to compile Chez Scheme boot files, but any recent version of Racket (v7.1 and up) can generate boot files for Chez Scheme.

-  Note: When you use `configure --enable-cs` or similar as described in "../README.txt", then a bootstrapping variant of Racket is built automatically.
+   Currently, when you use `configure --enable-cs` or similar as described in "../README.txt", then a bootstrapping variant of Racket BC is built automatically and the used to build Racket CS boot files.
 You can select a different Racket excutable by supplying `--enable-racket=...` to `configure`.

-The Chez Scheme build must also be sufficiently new.
-See "../README.txt" for information on obtaining Chez Scheme (when not using a source Racket distribution that includes Chez Scheme's source already), and see "Building Chez Scheme" below for building.
+   Alternatively, boot files for the pb (portable bytecode) Chez Scheme variant can be used to compile Chez Scheme on any supported platform.
+The pb boot files must correspond to practically the same version of Chez Scheme as being built, though.

+ * Racket is needed to generate the files in the "../bootstrapped" directory from the sources in sibling directories like "io".
+The Racket version must be practically the same as the current Racket verson, although it can be the Racket BC implementation (instead of the Racket CS implementation).

+   Unlike Chez Scheme boot files, the files generated in "../bootstrapped" are human-readable and -editable Scheme code.
+   That possibilities provides a way out of bootstrapping black holes, even without BC.

 ========================================================================